starkgate/UltimateLabeling/README.md

 A multi-purpose Video Labeling GUI in Python with integrated SOTA detector and tracker.
 Developed using PyQt5.

+The fork includes better functionality for Linux and Windows setups, as well as the merging of UltimateLabeling's server and client into just one utility.

 ## Features
 - SSH connection to a remote GPU server (see below to configure the server)
 - YOLO and OpenPifPaf integrated object & pose detectors (single frame/video mode)